 Detecting Abnormal Functional Communities (2014-2016)

-Univariate analyses of fMRI activation patterns have allowed us to localize functional differences induced by neurological disorders.
-However, there is increasing evidence that complex pathologies reflect distributed impairments across multiple brain systems.
-Unfortunately, network analyses in clinical neuroimaging studies are largely limited to aggregate measures (e.g. centrality and degree distribution), which do not pinpoint a concrete etiological mechanism.
-Therefore, we propose a hierarchical Bayesian framework to detect both hyper- and hypo-synchronous functional communities within whole-brain task fMRI data.
+There is increasing evidence that complex pathologies reflect distributed impairments across multiple brain systems.
+Traditional network analyses in clinical neuroimaging are largely limited to aggregate statistics (e.g. centrality and degree distribution), which do not pinpoint a concrete etiological mechanism.
+We have developed a hierarchical Bayesian framework to detect both hyper- and hypo-synchronous functional subnetworks associated with a given experimental condition.

 Identifying Foci of a Neurological Disorder (2011-2014)

 Aberrations in functional connectivity inform us about disrupted neural communication, which may relate to certain brain pathologies.
-Although prior works have identified connections in the brain associated with a particular neurological disorder, such results are difficult to interpret and validate.
+Although prior works have identified pairwise associations in the brain linked to a particular neurological disorder, such results are difficult to interpret and validate.
 This is because the bulk of our knowledge about the brain is organized around region properties (i.e., functional localization, tissue properties, morphometry) and not the connections between them.
-Moreover, it is nearly impossible to design non-invasive experiments that target and/or alter a particular connection between two brain regions.

 We develop a unified framework that pinpoints region “foci”, whose connectivity patterns are most disrupted by the disorder.
 Using a probabilistic setting, we define a latent graph that characterizes the network of abnormal functional connectivity emanating from the affected foci.
 This generates population differences in the observed fMRI correlations.
 We present two versions of the model.
 The first variant considers the complete graph of pairwise functional connections.
 The second model uses neural anatomy as a substrate for modeling functional differences.

-We have validated the models on a population study of schizophrenia, Alzheimer’s disease and Huntington’s disease.
+We have validated the models on a population study of schizophrenia, Alzheimer’s disease and traumatic brain injury.
 We have also adapted this framework for subject-specific analysis in order to identify the origins of epileptic seizures in the brain, and we have extended the model to extract multiple networks via a clustering prior.
 This modification has allowed us to disentangle social and language deficits in autism.

 Joint Modeling of fMRI and DWI Data (2009-2011)